 The primary claims in the PowerPort lawsuits are those often seen in other medical device-based product liability lawsuits such as strict liability failure to warn and design defect, negligent failure to warn, negligent design, breach of express and implied warranties, misrepresentations, concealment of material facts and violation of various state consumer protection laws.

 The defendants in the PowerPort lawsuits are Bard Access Systems, Inc., C.R.
 Bard, Inc., and Becton Dickinson and Company.
 Bard Access Systems, a Utah corporation, is the entity responsible for developing, designing manufacturing and distribution the PowerPort.
 Bard Access Systems is a subsidiary of C.R.
 Bard, Inc. which is incorporated and has its principal place of business in New Jersey.
 In 2017, Becton Dickinson acquired C.R.
-Bard and Bard Access Systems, both of which are wholly-owned subsidiaries of Becton Dickinson.
+Bard and Bard Access Systems.
 These are the primary defendants, but other defendants may be proper depending on the specific facts of the case and which state law applies.

 Time limits apply to these cases, so prompt action is important.
 Our experienced attorneys will review your medical records to determine your eligibility and explain your options clearly.
 We handle PowerPort cases on a contingent fee basis, which means we advance all litigation costs and only collect legal fees when we secure compensation for you.

-Please complete our secure case evaluation form below to discuss your PowerPort case with our team.
-We’ll respond promptly to answer your questions and explain how we can help.
+Please complete our secure case evaluation form below to discuss your potential PowerPort case with us.